TaoweiLi/Cat_Game/README.md

 ## **Description**

 Cat game is a jumping game for a single player to make a cat jump.
 There will be different cats that can be chosen to play with.
-Players can use the keyboard to make the cat jump and avoid obstacles to achieve a higher score.
+Players can press Space to make the cat jump and avoid obstacles to achieve a higher score.
 Each time the cat hits the obstacles it will reduce 1 health point.
 Game will end if the health point is equal to 0.

 ## **Usage**
 No installation needed.
 Please open this link (https://taoweili.github.io/Cat_Game/) to play the game online.